 Example – simples would be not analyzing your portfolio – it’s going fine.
 Why apply mind and let it be

 Solution – No!
 Get over the laziness and devote some good time like Sunday afternoon after lunch one hour once a month without phone calls or emails or any distractions and get things done.

 Bias #9 – Information Overload and attention deficit

 Definition – you are overloaded with information and you just get paralyzed.
-You stop take any actions because you are over analyzing things and not able to arrive at decision.
+You stop taking any actions because you are over-analyzing things and not able to arrive at decision.

-- Example – let’s say you want to decide which mutual fund to invest in and get bombarded with options and decide that let’s just get the simple FD done.
-In fact a study from US shows that a company offered their mutual funds to invest in on the company’s expense.
-With 3 options, 75% people selected a fund.
+Example – let’s say you want to decide which mutual fund to invest in and get bombarded with options and decide that let’s just get the simple FD done.
+In fact, a study from the US shows that a company offered its mutual funds to invest in on the company’s expense.
+With 3 options, 75% of people selected a fund.
 But with 10 mutual funds options, the purchase rate dropped down to 25%.